There is so much “fake history” going around about the Medieval Era that I decided to write this article and create this;

 They sat around it, women slaved over it.

-I have done this, I’ve lived the live of a Medieval woman in an reconstructed 14th century house in an Archeological park and from my own experience I can tell you that my woollen clothes, linnen undergarments, headcover, stockings and hair were all impregnated with the smell of smoke and it overpowered pretty much any other smell, even after days of cooking on hot fires during a heatwave, wearing 2 layers of clothing and no washing.
+I have done this, I’ve lived the live of a Medieval woman in an reconstructed 14th century house in an Archaeological park and from my own experience I can tell you that my woollen clothes, linen undergarments, head cover, stockings and hair were all impregnated with the smell of smoke and it overpowered pretty much any other smell, even after days of cooking on hot fires during a heatwave, wearing 2 layers of clothing and no washing.

 A little side myth; Most Medieval people married in summer because that is when they took their yearly bath and carried a wedding bouquet to mask the smell of the bride when the bath had not been very recent.